Theo-D/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 8-print_square - Prints a square out of '#' of given base and height.
 9-fizz_buzz - prints numbers from 1 to 100 but prints any multiple of 3 as "Fizz",
 any multiple of 5 as "Buzz" and any multiple of both as "FizzBuzz".
+10-print_triangle.c - Contains definition for  a function that prints a triangle, followed by a new line.